 Oct 26: NOCtoberfest

 ASHEVILLE MOUNTAINS VACATION

 Here are some tips to help you plan an Asheville fall vacation to enjoy the spectacular autumn colors of the North Carolina mountain leaves:

-- With the varying elevations along the Blue Ridge Parkway, this is the quickest way to find the best areas for color.
+With the varying elevations along the Blue Ridge Parkway, this is the quickest way to find the best areas for color.
 The elevation of the Parkway around the city of Asheville is approximately 2,200 feet, and it rises to 5,000+ feet as you drive north or south.
-The color show starts a the highest elevations and progress down.
-When you find a particular area of brilliant foliage, stop to walk along a trial or take a detour on one of the intersecting roads.
+The color show starts a the highest elevations in early October and progress down.
+When you find a particular area of brilliant foliage, take a hike along a trial or take a detour on one of the intersecting roads.
 Be patient and expect slow traffic, especially on Saturdays and Sundays.
 Parking at overlooks can be difficult.
 See our Blue Ridge Parkway Guide.

-- If you encounter fog (low clouds) on the Blue Ridge Parkway, don't despair.
+If you encounter fog (low clouds) on the Blue Ridge Parkway, don't despair.
 The weather can change rapidly.
-It could be very sunny an hour later.
+It could be very sunny around the next bend or in a few minutes.
 Fog is most frequent in the mornings, and it can create interesting photo opportunities.

 Road closures and conditions on the Blue Ridge Parkway, along with weather reports, are available by calling the Parkway information line at (828) 298-0398.

 Take your camera.
 The warm light of the early morning or late afternoon can create especially dramatic images.
 Find the best mountain views.